intel/cri-resource-manager/README.md

 use before the very first configuration is successfully acquired from the agent.

+Whenever a new configuration is acquired from the agent and successfully taken into use, this configuration is stored in the cache and will become the default configuration to take into use the next time CRI Resource Manager is restarted (unless that time the --force-config option is used).
+While CRI Resource Manager is shut down, any cached configuration can be cleared from the cache using the --reset-config command line option.

 See the [later chapter](#cri-resource-manager-node-agent) about how to set up and configure the agent.